ARMmbed/mbed-os-5-docs/docs/tools/config_system.md

 #### Configuration data in targets

 Like libraries, targets can define their own configuration data.
-Additionally, targets can override the configuration of the target(s) they inherit from (for more details about how do define a target and target inheritance, check [this link](mbed_targets.md)).
+Additionally, targets can override the configuration of the target(s) they inherit from (for more details about how do define a target and target inheritance, check [our configuring targets documentation](/docs/v5.4/tools/adding-and-configuring-targets.html)).
 Target configuration data is defined in `targets.json` using `config`, as described [here](#defining-configuration-parameters).
 An example for a hypothetical `Base` target is given below:

 ```
 "Base": {